rixx/books.rixx.de/data/reviews/bryan-caplan/open-borders/index.md

   rating: 4
 ---

 I can't really judge the content, not being an economist.
-But the presentation was very well done: The arguments were clear, with good rhethoric lines and arc, and the illustrations were pretty good, too.
+But the presentation was very well done: The arguments were clear, with good rhethoric lines and arc, and the illustrations were good, too.
 There was a fair bit of stereotyping going on, but I think that's more than fair on this topic: People's fears and concerns are based on stereotypes, so they are part of the discussion already, and need to be addressed.